Heroines

 14th May 1940 the Death of Emma Goldman

-Today we celebrate an extraordinary life of an extraordinary woman – the propagandist, orator, writer, agitator, firebrand and revolutionary anarchist – Emma Goldman.
-Known as “Red Emma,” “the mother of anarchy in America” and “the most dangerous woman in the world,” … Continue reading
+Today we celebrate the extraordinary life of an extraordinary woman – orator, writer, agitator, firebrand and revolutionary anarchist – Emma Goldman.
+Known as “Red Emma,” “the mother of anarchy in America” and “the most dangerous woman in the world,” she … Continue reading

 14th April 1964 the Death of Rachel Carson

 Today we commemorate one of the twentieth century’s greatest revolutionary heroines – the mother of the environmental movement, Rachel Carson.
-Passionate naturalist, brilliant biologist, fearless crusader and gifted writer of extraordinary command, this outwardly demure and unassuming woman took on … Continue reading
+Passionate naturalist, brilliant biologist, fearless crusader and gifted writer, this outwardly demure and unassuming woman took on the federal government, … Continue reading

 2nd April 1917 the First Elected Female Politician Assumes Office

-Ninety-four years ago today, the first woman elected to any national legislature in a Western democracy took her seat for the first time in the U.S. House of Representatives.
+On this day in 1917, the first woman elected to any national legislature in a Western democracy took her seat in the U.S. House of Representatives.
 And Sisters, our first-ever political representative didn’t let us down.
-Three … Continue reading
+Three full years before … Continue reading

 Posted in Heroines | 1 Comment